 At some courses, electing to use a golf cart could double the green fee you pay to play.
 In every case, it raises the price of every round you play, and this adds up over time.
 On top of the cost benefit of walking, there is a significant health benefit to it as well.

 All of those extra steps will result in a greater calorie burn as well as a natural way to use and strengthen your muscles and joints.
 It also gives you a lot more time to chat with your entire group, rather than just the person you are riding with in the cart.
 Getting a good golf carry bag can make this an even better option.
+On top of that, you could also find a practical cheap golf trolley that could go with your bag so it would be convenient for you to herd your equipment while walking.

 Bring Your Own Drinks and Snacks